Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by Saulo Mohana on Unsplash

 The digital economy becomes the cornerstone of economic growth in 2021 and beyond.
-Anything from work, school, shopping, news, entertainment, banking, trading, movies, music, games, dating, fitness, social media are available at everyone’s fingertips.
-A decade ago, the smartphone and other digital devices were only affordable to the upper class.
+Anything from work, school, shopping, news, entertainment, banking, trading, movies, music, games, dating, fitness, and social media are available at everyone’s fingertips.
+A decade ago, smartphones and other digital devices were only affordable to the upper class.
 But thanks to the free market competition, they become available to everyone of all ages.

 The digital economy trend will continue to grow as Zoom call replaces commuting to work while Coursera brings courses from top Universities to everyone globally.
-Plus, Robinhood allows retail investors to buy and sell stocks with no commission from the mobile phone while Netflix streams favorite movies and TV shows to people’s living room and devices.
+Robinhood allows retail investors to buy and sell stocks without commission from the mobile phone while Netflix streams favourite movies and TV shows to people’s living rooms and devices.

 The pandemic-induced “new normal” has transformed the economy from analog to digital.
-The growing trend has been eroding brick-and-mortar companies like retail stores, fitness chains, and restaurants [4].
-And, the key enabler for the digital economy is the innovation of digital currency.
+The trend has eroded brick-and-mortar companies like retail stores, fitness chains, and restaurants [4].
+And the key enabler for the digital economy is the innovation of digital currency.

 3. Digital currency